I love discovering new music.

 Starting their work in 1997, Canadian band Three Days Grace are one of the most popular groups associated with the so-called “post-grunge” movement.

 But we don’t want to get too geeky about labeling them with a specific subgenre.
 They can easily be described as an alternative metal band.
-What’s important here is that a lot of Breaking Benjamin fans are also very fond of Three Days Grace.
+What’s important here is that a lot of Breaking Benjamin fans are also very fond of bands like Three Days Grace.

 Since their inception, bassist Brad Walst and drummer Neil Sanderson have been the only constant members.